 Health Information Technology: PeerPlace Network

 PeerPlace Network can help you discover what programs your patients are already in and what other needs they have.
 You’ll also find case management and referrals.
-Visit our PeerPlace page for more information or contact Information Technology Associate, Dominic Coppola.
+Visit our PeerPlace page for more information or contact Medicaid Redesign Team/Health Information Technology Program Manager, Dominic Coppola.

 Community Action Network (CAN)

-The Healthy Baby Network CAN facilitates community action toward improved perinatal health program planning and service delivery, emphasizing reduction of disparate perinatal health outcomes through cross-sector sharing, service linkages, and elimination of barriers to perinatal health equity.
+The Healthy Baby Network Community Action Network (CAN) facilitates community action toward improved perinatal health program planning and service delivery, emphasizing reduction of disparate perinatal health outcomes through cross-sector sharing, service linkages, and elimination of barriers to perinatal health equity.
 The CAN stimulates collaboration toward a common agenda, a shared measurement approach, alignment of community resources, and mutually reinforcing activities.
-Members include: neighborhood residents; program participants; representatives from health and human service agencies that serve low income women of child bearing age and their families; and staff from Healthy Baby Network (HBN).
+Members include: neighborhood residents; program participants; representatives from health and human service agencies that serve women of child bearing age with low income, and their families; and staff from Healthy Baby Network.
 This existing network aligned with ROC the Future in 2015.
-Focused on children from pre-conception to age 2, this network is developing action plans to address parenting education with a focus on fatherhood and safe and stable housing for pregnant and parenting women.
+Focused on children from pre-conception to age 2, this network is developing action plans to address parenting education with a focus on fatherhood and safe and stable housing for pregnant and parenting parents.
 This network of 40 active members, including pregnant and parenting moms and dads, meets on the 2nd Wednesday of every month from 11:30 am to 1:30 pm.
-Contact Deanna Spiotta at email@example.com to RSVP to attend.
+Contact Deanna Spiotta to RSVP to attend.

 Let Us Help